 This report is made solely to the PCC, CC, Joint Independent Audit Committee and management of Norfolk Police in accordance with the statement of responsibilities.
 Our work has been undertaken so that we might state to the PCC, CC, Joint Independent Audit Committee and management of Norfolk Police those matters we are required to state to them in this report and for no other purpose.
-To the fullest extent permitted by law we do not accept or assume responsibility to anyone other than the PCC, CC, Joint Independent Audit Committee and management of Norfolk Police for this report or for the opinions we have formed.
+To the fullest extent permitted by law we do not accept or assume responsibility to anyone other than the PCC, CC, Joint Independent Audit Committee and management of responsibility to anyone other than the PCC, CC, Joint Independent Audit Committee and management of responsibility or for the opinions we have formed.
 It should not be provided to any third-party without our prior written consent.